assembly-4-ai/thinktank/ProjectArora.md

 *   `pmm64_pic.asm`: The 64-bit Physical Memory Manager, also built as PIC.
 *   `numa_pic.asm`: NUMA (Non-Uniform Memory Access) related code, PIC compliant.
 *   `idt64_pic.asm`: Interrupt Descriptor Table setup for 64-bit, PIC compliant.
-*   `pic_pic.asm`: Likely a core PIC utility or a placeholder for PIC-related functions.
+*   `pic_pic.asm`:  a core PIC utility, placeholder for PIC-related functions.
 *   `keyboard_pic.asm`: Keyboard driver, PIC compliant.

 **Relationship:** These files form the core, low-level, and hardware-interacting components of the OS that need to be flexible in their